 Interest rates have started to creep back up, but have not yet reached what we would consider a “normal” level.

-It’s no secret that home prices have gotten out of control, leading buyers to stretch themselves financially in order to secure housing, especially in Toronto and Vancouver.
+Home prices have gotten out of control, leading buyers to stretch themselves financially to secure housing, especially in Toronto and Vancouver.

 In addition to that, there seems to be report after report citing statistics on the record levels of consumer debt, student debt, and mortgage debt held by the average Canadian.